medically reviewed by Dr Godmi Tresa

 2. Psoriasis or eczema: These are skin conditions that can cause itching, redness, and scaling on the scalp.

-3. Allergic reactions: Hair care products, dyes, or other hair treatments can cause temporary itching and redness on the scalp.
-If that’s the case, you should discontinue use.
+3. Allergic reactions: Your scalp may sometimes find the products you use, not fit enough for the scalp type, considering the additional menopausal changes.
+Hair care products, dyes, or other hair treatments can cause temporary itching and redness on your scalp.
+In such situations, discontinue their uses.

-6. Dehydration: Inadequate water intake can cause discomfort to the scalp.
+6. Dehydration - Inadequate water intake can cause discomfort to the scalp.
+Check you water input.

-8. Hormonal imbalances: Thyroid disorders can also result in hormonal imbalances, leaving you with an itchy scalp.
+8. Hormonal imbalances: Hormonal imbalances causing thyroid issues will also give you an itchy scalp.

 Getting to the bottom of your condition and identifying the root cause will help you address it most aptly.